 According to the Centers for Disease Control and Prevention (CDC), the growth in the number and proportion of older adults in the United States is unprecedented.
-Two factors — longer life spans and aging baby boomers — will combine to double the population of Americans aged 65 years or older during the next 25 years to about 72 million.
-By 2030, older adults will account for roughly 20% of the U.S. population
+Two factors — aging baby boomers and longer life spans — will combine to double the population of Americans aged 65 years or older during the next 25 years to about 72 million.
+By 2030, older adults will account for roughly 20% of the U.S. population.

 Learn more from Kimberly O’Loughlin, Senior Vice President and General Manager of Home Monitoring, Philips, about this era of aging seniors and their independence and technology.

-With this growing segment of the population comes a new era of seniors that are actively involved in their healthcare and more determined than ever to remain independent, even when health and aging may be making them more reliant on loved ones and caregivers.
+With this growing segment of the population comes a new era of seniors that are actively involved in their healthcare and more determined than ever to remain independent, even when aging and health may be making them more reliant on loved ones and caregivers.

 For seniors to maintain their independence and continue living the full, active lives they desire, combining physical and mental wellness techniques with technology can be very beneficial and help keep them safe and connected.

 1. Be active, eat healthy.
 Activities such as walking and light weightlifting can help seniors with agility and balance, and preserve mobility, all of which can help decrease the likelihood of a fall.
 Group classes designed for seniors can be a great way to stay fit, while also being fun and social.
 Maintaining a healthy diet rich in fruits and vegetables, lean proteins and smart carbohydrates is also important.
 Reducing sodium intake can help to avoid problems such as high blood pressure, stomach ailments and weakened bones.